MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/access-instances.md

 You can easily identify the environment’s resource group in the Azure subscription, as it will have the same name as the environment in LCS.

-## VM that is running locally
+## Download and run a virtual hard disk locally

 A virtual hard disk (VHD) is made available for download from LCS, so that you can set it up on a local machine.
-This system is intended to be accessed by a developer and is a pre-configured one-box development environment of finance and operations apps.
+This system is intended to be accessed by a developer and is a preconfigured one-box development environment of finance and operations apps.
 The VHD is available in the Shared Asset library of LCS under the asset type **Downloadable VHD**.

 1. Go to the LCS main page and select **Shared asset library** or go to [Shared Asset Library](https://lcs.dynamics.com/V2/SharedAssetLibrary).
 2. Select the asset type **Downloadable VHD**.